visgl/deck.gl/docs/coordinate-systems.md

-A core feature of deck.gl is that all layers automatically by default accept latitude and longitude coordinates specified in the [web mercator](https://en.wikipedia.org/wiki/Web_Mercator) projection, the de facto standard carotgraphic projection for computer maps, making it very easy for applications to visualize latitude/longitude encoded data.
+A core feature of deck.gl is that all layers automatically by default accept latitude and longitude coordinates specified in the [web mercator](https://en.wikipedia.org/wiki/Web_Mercator) projection, the de facto standard cartographic projection for computer maps, making it very easy for applications to visualize latitude/longitude encoded data.